 13.19.
-Dedicated analysis should be performed to address in the Level 2 PSA the consequences of accidents during fuel transfer operations between the spent fuel pool and the reactor.
-Typical accidents to be considered are related to fuel uncovering due to a station blackout or effects due to external hazards (e.g. a seismic event).
+If not screened out, dedicated analysis to address in the Level 2 PSA the consequences of accidents during fuel transfer operations between the spent fuel pool and the reactor, should be considered.
+Typical accidents to be considered are related to fuel uncovering due to the loss of spent fuel cooling system caused, for example, by a station blackout or effects due to external hazards (e.g. a seismic event).